scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

     A string from Python!

 The **block** environment also executes its contents.
-In this case, the code is typeset with highlighting from Pygments [Pyg]_.
+In this case, the code is typeset with highlighting from Pygments [PYG]_.
 Printed content is not automatically included, but may be brought in via the ``\printpythontex`` command.
 For example,